 "Wait… how much?"
 Ginny Weasley's jaw was hanging open.
 She knew she shouldn't have let him in here.
 Actually, thinking about it, she hadn't let him in here.
-He had asked if he could come in, she had said no, and he had come in anyway.
+He had knocked on her office door and asked if he could come in, she had said no, and he had come in anyway.
 Thinking about more, she realized that this was the only thing she had contributed to the conversation besides demands that he leave.
 He obviously had noticed the same thing because he was smirking at her, leaning forward to prop his elbows on his knees.

 He told her the amount again.